-We share EFRAG's comments on the premature changes in measurement basis.
+We share EFRAG's draft comments on the premature changes in measurement basis to fair value before undertaking comprehensive analysis and debate about it.
 BC 164 to BC 177 illustrates the limitation of such radical new direction in measurement of acquisition at fair value and contradicts the assertion that goodwill meets the definition of an asset.

 We support the limitation in the recognition of the goodwill by any excess of the fair value of the acquiree over the fair value of the consideration transferred.
-However, we disagree to recognised in profit or loss any remaining excess.
+However, we disagree to recognise in profit or loss any remaining excess.
 As it is the practice in current IFRS 3, it is preferable to reduce intangible assets recognised at the acquisition date.
 As stated in our response to question 10, we disagree with the recognition of immediate gain at acquisition.
-We suggest EFRAG to comment on this issue.